Inselnova Wiki

 Colonisation

 Planting a charter on new shores demands the right vessel and no small measure of fortune.
 On empty land, a successful charter founds a settlement.
-Against an occupied island, the charter can only complete the island's ruin.
+An occupied island can only be seized once its governor has been Forsaken: absent for at least 14 days.
+An active ruler's islands can be raided and razed, but never taken.

 At a Glance